Water News

 The Yellowstone Volcano Observatory 2021 annual report—available at a website near you!

-Front cover of the Yellowstone Volcano Observatory 2021 annual report, which includes a summary of earthquake, deformation, and geyser activity, as well as research investigations and other information.
+[ad_1] Front cover of the Yellowstone Volcano Observatory 2021 annual report, which includes a summary of earthquake, deformation, and geyser activity, as well as research investigations and other information.
 The report is freely available online at https://pubs.er.usgs.gov/publication/cir1494.
 Yellowstone Caldera Chronicles is a weekly column written by scientists and collaborators of the Yellowstone Volcano Observatory.
-This week’s contribution is …
+This week’s contribution …

 Read moreThe Yellowstone Volcano Observatory 2021 annual report—available at a website near you!